M.I of Shaft given Natural Frequency for Fixed Shaft and Uniformly Distributed Load Solution

 What is M.I of Shaft given Natural Frequency for Fixed Shaft and Uniformly Distributed Load?

 M.I of Shaft given Natural Frequency for Fixed Shaft and Uniformly Distributed Load formula is defined as a measure of the moment of inertia of a shaft under fixed support conditions with a uniformly distributed load, which is essential in determining the natural frequency of free transverse vibrations in mechanical systems and is represented as Ishaft = (f^2*w*Lshaft^4)/(3.573^2*E*g) or Moment of inertia of shaft = (Frequency^2*Load per unit length*Length of Shaft^4)/(3.573^2*Young's Modulus*Acceleration due to Gravity).
-Frequency refers to the number of occurrences of a periodic event per time and is measured in cycles/second, Load per unit length is the distributed load which is spread over a surface or line, Length of shaft is the distance between two ends of shaft, Young's Modulus is a mechanical property of linear elastic solid substances.
-It describes the relationship between longitudinal stress and longitudinal strain & Acceleration due to Gravity is acceleration gained by an object because of gravitational force.
+Frequency is the number of oscillations or cycles per second of a system undergoing free transverse vibrations, characterizing its natural vibrational behavior, Load per unit length is the force per unit length applied to a system, affecting its natural frequency of free transverse vibrations, Length of Shaft is the distance from the axis of rotation to the point of maximum vibration amplitude in a transversely vibrating shaft, Young's Modulus is a measure of the stiffness of a solid material and is used to calculate the natural frequency of free transverse vibrations & Acceleration due to Gravity is the rate of change of velocity of an object under the influence of gravitational force, affecting natural frequency of free transverse vibrations.

 How to calculate M.I of Shaft given Natural Frequency for Fixed Shaft and Uniformly Distributed Load?